Quantum advantage and stability to errors in analogue quantum simulators: Quantum advantage with noisy quantum simulators

-Let us consider a many-body model defined as a family of Hamiltonians $\{H_n\}_{n \in \mathbb{N}}$ and observables $\{O_n\}_{n\in \mathbb{N}}$, where $H_n, O_n$ act on $n-$spins.
-We are interested in the expected value of $O_n$ in a many body quantum state generated by the Hamiltonian $H_n$, $\rho_{H_n}$.
+In the absence of any noise, the advantage of a quantum algorithm over a classical algorithm is often formulated in terms of their run-time scaling with respect to the system size.
+However, in many-body physics problems, the quantities of interest are the value of certain intensive observables in the thermodynamic limit i.e.~when the system size $n\to \infty$.
+Consequently, it is less meaningful to consider the algorithm's complexity as a function of system size and instead consider it as a function of the target precision $\varepsilon$ demanded in the computed thermodynamic limit \cite{aharonov2022hamiltonian, watson2022computational}.
+More precisely, let us consider a many-body model defined as a family of Lindbladians $\{\mathcal{L}_n\}_{n \in \mathbb{N}}$ and observables $\{O_n\}_{n\in \mathbb{N}}$, where $\mathcal{L}_n, O_n$ act on $n-$spins.
+We are interested in the expected value of $O_n$ in a many body quantum state, e.g.~in equilibrium or dynamics, associated with the Lindbladian $\mathcal{L}_n$, $\rho_{\mathcal{L}_n}$.
 We furthermore assume that the models and observables under consideration have a well-defined thermodynamic limit i.e.